The Step into Health programme connects skilled candidates from across the Armed Forces community with employers and new

 Step into Heath aims to enable NHS organisations to benefit from the transferable skills and values members of the Armed Forces community bring into the workplace and raise awareness of the barriers into employment which members of the community may face.

-With the support of our key partners, NHS England and NHS Improvement, Walking with the Wounded and The Royal Foundation, we work with NHS organisations across England and Wales to diversify their workforce and offer guidance on how they can become more inclusive recruiters.
-Our work closely aligns with the NHS People Plan and the People Promise
+With the support of our key partners, NHS England, Walking with the Wounded and The Royal Foundation, we work with NHS organisations across England and Wales to diversify their workforce and offer guidance on how they can become more inclusive recruiters.
+Our work closely aligns with the NHS People Plan and the People Promise.

 Our programme also raises the profile of NHS careers within the Armed Forces community.
 Our team highlights the many roles, particularly non-clinical ones, which are suited to members of the community and supports individuals to link with recruiters and take advantage of dedicated pre-employment opportunities.

 Service leavers, veterans, members of the wounded, injured & sick community and military family members bring a unique and highly valuable set of transferable skills into the NHS, including: